 A fundamental concept in a community renewable energy project (beyond ownership) is sharing the electricity produced.
-But while individuals can use on-site solar or other renewable generation to offset their electric bill in 44 states (called "net metering"), the rules for sharing electricity from non-utility projects are much more limited.
-In many cases, utilities have been fighting to weaken traditional net metering laws and so far, only 16 states have a policy that allows electricity sharing.21
+But while individuals can use onsite solar or other renewable generation to offset their electric bill in 44 states (called "net metering"), the rules for sharing electricity from non-utility projects are much more limited.
+In many cases, utilities have been fighting to weaken traditional net metering laws and so far, only 16 states have a policy that allows electricity sharing (see map on the next page).21